 Part of what makes field marketing so difficult to demystify is that it touches multiple revenue functions across the business—and events are a big part of it.
 But they’re certainly not the only part.

-A results-oriented field marketer won’t just have an event plan as an offshoot of another task or campaign, they’ll have a full-fledged event marketing strategy designed to provide a firm foundation for all other demand gen and ABM activities.
-The only question after that is, how do they measure it?
+A results-oriented field marketer won’t just have an event plan as an offshoot of another task or campaign, they’ll have a full-fledged event marketing strategy designed to build a firm foundation for all other demand gen and ABM activities.
+The only question after that is, how do they measure the success of their field marketing strategies?

 “Overall, field marketing as a concept hasn't changed,” says Risa Peterson, Head of Field Marketing, North America at ThoughtSpot.
 “It is the delivery method that has had to adapt.”